fluree/docs.flur.ee/src/content/0.15.0/docs/start/anywhere.md

 Property | Options | Description
 -- | -- | --
 `fdb-ledger-port`| `int` | External port to expose for external ledger communication.
 If using a ledger group behind a load balancer then this should be consistent across the ledger group, i.e. fdb-ledger-port=9795
-`fdb-ledger-private-keys` | `key@network/dbname,` `key@network/dbname` | List each auth identity private key at each network and/or database you are participating in.
+`fdb-ledger-private-keys` | `key@network/dbname,` `key@network/dbname` | List each auth identity private key at each network and/or ledger you are participating in.
 Format is private-key1@network/db,private-key2@network/db2 where the db is optional and multiple dbs or networks are separated by commas.
-If only a network is specified, the private key will be  used as a default for all databases on that network and it is assumed this server is participating with every database, i.e. `fdb-ledger-private-keys=5...3@networka/dbname`
+If only a network is specified, the private key will be  used as a default for all ledgers on that network and it is assumed this server is participating with every ledger, i.e. `fdb-ledger-private-keys=5...3@networka/dbname`
 `fdb-ledger-servers` | `networka@some-domain.com:9795,` `networka@10.1.1.2:9795,` `networkb/dbname@external.dot.com:9795` | List of seed servers to contact for each network/db.
 Like fdb-ledger-identities, the db is optional.
 Every network/db + server address combination should be separated by a comma, i.e. `fdb-ledger-servers=` `networka@some-domain.com:9795,` `networka@10.1.1.2:9795,networkb/` `dbname@external.dot.com:9795`

 #### Password and JWT Token Settings